jlhernando/google-pagespeed-bulk/README.md

 - results-origin.csv
 - results-origin.json

-The "results-median" files are the median values for each lab metric extracted as long as there were a minimum of 2 tests performed.
+The "results-median" files are the median values for each lab metric extracted as long as there were a minimum of 2 rounds of testing performed.

 The "results-field" files will contain the Chrome User Experience Report (CrUX) field data for every succesful test with results.
+The metrics extarcted are:
+- First Contentful Paint in miliseconds (FCP)
+- First Input Delay in miliseconds (FID)
+- Largest Contentful Paint in miliseconds (LCP)
+- Cummulative Layout Shift (CLS)

 In some cases, the is no CrUX data for the URLs specified in the 'urls.csv'.
 For these cases, the script will try to extract the origin domain data (aggregation of all URLs from that domain).
 If there is no origin data, no files will be created.